oschwengers/bakta/README.md

 - **Protein sequence identification**
 Fostering the FAIR aspect, Bakta identifies identical protein sequences (**IPS**) via `MD5` digests which are annotated with database cross-references (**dbxref**) to RefSeq (`WP_*`), UniRef100 (`UniRef100_*`) and UniParc (`UPI*`).
 By doing so, IPS allow the surveillance of distinct gene alleles and streamlining comparative analysis as well as posterior (external) annotations of `putative` & `hypothetical` protein sequences which can be mapped back to existing CDS via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
-Currently, Bakta identifies ~169 mio distinct UniRef100 sequences and for some genomes, up to 99 % of all CDS can be identified this way, sparing expensive homology searches.
+Currently, Bakta identifies ~169 mio distinct UniRef100 sequences and for certain genomes, up to 99 % of all CDS can be identified this way, sparing expensive homology searches.

 - **Short open reading frames**
-Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA, ncRNA regions, CRISPR, CDS, oriC/V/T and gaps) Bakta also detects and annotates short open reading frames (**sORF**) which are not predicted by tools like `Prodigal`.
+Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA, ncRNA cis-regulatory regions, CRISPR, CDS, oriC/V/T and gaps) Bakta also detects and annotates short open reading frames (**sORF**) which are not predicted by tools like `Prodigal`.

 - **Fast**
 Bakta can annotate a typical bacterial genome in 10 &plusmn;5 min on a laptop, plasmids in a couple of seconds/minutes.

 - **Reasoning**
-Annotating bacterial genomes in a standardized, high-throughput, local manner w/o requirements for taxon-dependent DBs, Bakta targets the niche between standardized computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
+Annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta targets the niche between standardized, fully-featured but computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
 Indeed, Bakta is heavily inspired by Prokka (kudos to [Torsten Seemann](https://github.com/tseemann)) and many command line options are compatible for the sake of interoperability and user convenience.
 Hence, if Bakta does not fit your needs, please try Prokka.

 ## Installation